its-dharani/Python-Practice/README.md

 Each file represents a concept I’ve practiced intentionally — focusing on clarity, logic, and consistency rather than complexity.

 ---
+## Daily Practice

+### Day 1 – Number Guessing Game
+- Used `random` to generate a number
+- Took user input and compared values
+- Practiced basic `if/else` conditions

+---

+### Day 2 – Password Strength Checker
+- Checked password length
+- Looked for at least one uppercase letter and one number
+- Used a loop and simple boolean variables

+---

+### Day 3 – Simple Calculator
+- Took two numbers and an operator as input
+- Used basic arithmetic operations
+- Used `if/elif` to choose the operation

+---

+### Day 4 – String Combinations Program
+- Sorted characters of a string
+- Generated combinations of different lengths
+- Used the `itertools` module

+---

 ## 🎯 Purpose of this Repository
 - To revise Python fundamentals regularly